48 Excellent Button Craft Ideas

 If you're like me, you don't throw anything away without first removing the buttons.
 The trouble with this is that you end up with lots of buttons and nothing to put them on.
 That's going to change, as I've rounded up a number of lovely projects that will deplete your excess button inventory!
 Some of the projects are easy for kids, but there are a few difficult crafts you may want to make yourself.

-If you want to try making the beautiful button-topped vase pictured above, you'll find the directions at All You.
+If you want to try making the beautiful button clock pictured above, you'll find the directions at Occasionally Crafty.

 1. Buttons Headband

 What a cute and colorful headband!
 You'll find this a very easy project to make for all the girls you know.
 Imagine the different button color and style combinations you can try!
 SUGAR BEE crafts shares how to create this delightful piece.